-Impression 5: This Lansing museum of science, technology and art has "hands-on" exhibits that you can operate.
-The museum appeals to all ages, but especially children.
+Impression 5: This Lansing museum of science, technology and art has "hands-on" exhibits that appeal to all ages, especially children.
 It is located at 200 Museum Drive.
 (Turn south off of East Michigan between Cedar and Grand.)
-Hours are 9 a.m. to 5 p.m.
-Tuesday through Friday and noon to 5 p.m. on Saturday, Sunday, and Monday.
+Hours are Monday through Saturday 10 a.m. to 5 p.m., Sunday, noon to 5 p.m.
 Admission is charged.
 Call 485-8115 for information.